severalnines/docs/user-guide/dashboard.rst

 	- MySQL base directory.
 Default is ``/usr``.
 ClusterControl assumes MySQL is having the same base directory on all nodes.

 * **Port**
-	- MySQL port on the target server/cluster.
+	- MySQL port on the target cluster.
 Default to 3306.
 ClusterControl assumes MySQL is running on the same port on all nodes.

-* **User**
+* **Admin/Root User**
-	- MySQL user on the target server/cluster.
+	- MySQL user on the target cluster.
 This user must able to perform GRANT statement.
 Recommended to use MySQL 'root' user.

-* **Password**
+* **Admin/Root Password**
 	- Password for *MySQL User*.
 The password must be the same on all nodes that you want to add into ClusterControl.

 * **"information_schema" Queries**
+	- Toggle on to enable information_schema queries to track databases and tables growth.
+Queries to the information_schema may not be suitable when having many database objects (hundreds of databases, hundreds of tables in each database, triggers, users, events, stored procedures, etc).
+If disabled, the query that would be executed will be logged so it can be determined if the query is suitable in your environment.
-	- Use information_schema to query MySQL statistics.
-This is not recommended for clusters with more than 2000 tables/databases.
+	- This is not recommended for clusters with more than 2000 database objects.

 * **Node AutoRecovery**
 	- ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.